gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 their career goals after our six-month milestone passed), and was the only woman in the entire initiative by the end.
 When I return, I will be the first female engineer the team has ever had.

 My mentor was Michael, and he was four years older than me (and so was the same age as my older brother).
 He was an associate software engineer when I first started
-(he was promoted while I was there), and was an incredible amount of just kind, empathetic, and supportive.
+(he was promoted while I was there), and was just incredibly kind, empathetic, and supportive.
 He was knowledgeable and always gave me actionable feedback, and was constantly in communication with me about my progress, but also about how he could be doing better as a mentor.
 We had weekly 1:1s (we had a very similar walking pace, and so we'd have time for two complete loops around our building taking almost exactly 30 minutes to the dot), and I remember one of my first experiences that made me see him in a different light was when I was talking to him about my experience playing StarCraft II in the HSL.
 He had said to me, "I'm sorry you experienced that sort of sexual harassment harassment".
 I told him later on how that had taken me aback.
 I had literally never considered it to be harassment, because I was so ingrained in the gaming community I knew that, well, it seemed like just "boys being boys".
 It was just how women in gaming were treated.
-It took me aback, because while we worked at a gaming community, Michael's standards for what was and wasn't acceptable behavior wasn't the standard of the gaming community.
+It took me aback, because while we worked at a gaming company, Michael's standards for what was and wasn't acceptable behavior wasn't the standard of the gaming community.
 It was the standard that somebody who was a decent human being had, and how I treated wasn't just "gamer bro culture" -- it was harassment.
 He identified and called it exactly what it was, when even I had never done that.